gallochris/writing/_posts/2014-03-24-listening-to-what-people-do.md

 A few months later I cancelled my membership.
 The price was a factor, but the emotional reason was about the locker key.
 The expectation evaporated.
 YMCA cared about me, but removed the feeling of connection.

 * * *
- > "Retention, the data said, was driven by emotional factors, such as whether the employees knew members' names or said hello when they walked in."
+ > Retention, the data said, was driven by emotional factors, such as whether the employees knew members' names or said hello when they walked in.

 > [Charles Duhigg, The Power of Habit](http://www.amazon.com/dp/081298160X)